Heather/Cr/README.md

 ------

  - Run Cr
- - That's all, chromium is updated to last version.
+ - That's all, chromium is updated to last version or installed.

 ```haskell
 getChromium :: [Char] → [Char] → IO()